Mayank-Sharma-27/LLMLearning/README.md

 ![function.png](function.png)

-## Sigmoid Neurons
+### Sigmoid Neurons

 Let us now try to understand why we needed signmoid neurons.
 Suppose we have a network of perceptrons to solve a specific set of problem.
 Let us say we are uploading and image to read handwritten letters.
 We want the network to learn weights and biases so that the output from the network correctly classifies the letter.
 Suppose we want the network to understand the difference b/w 'd' and 'b',we observe that the network in unable to recognise this and we make a slight change in the weight so that instead of classifying the image as a 'b' it classifies the image as a 'd'.
-Similarlarly we would want to change the weight and biases in other cases as well.
+Similarly we would want to change the weight and biases in other cases as well.
 ![[perceptron_weight_change.png]](perceptron_weight_change.png)

 The problem is that this isn't what happens when our network contains perceptrons.
 In fact, a small change in the weights or bias of any single perceptron in the network can sometimes cause the output of that perceptron to completely flip, say from 0 to 1.
 That flip may then cause the behaviour of the rest of the network to completely change in some very complicated way.
 So while your "b" might now be classified correctly, the behaviour of the network on all the other images is likely to have completely changed in some hard-to-control way.
 That makes it difficult to see how to gradually modify the weights and biases so that the network gets closer to the desired behaviour.
 Perhaps there's some clever way of getting around this problem.
 But it's not immediately obvious how we can get a network of perceptrons to learn.

-We fix this by introducing a new type of neuron called singmoid neuron.
+We fix this by introducing a new type of neuron called Sigmoid neuron.
 They are similar to perceptrons but they can be modified in such as way that small changes in their weights and biases cause only a small change in their output.

 ![perceptron.png](perceptron.png)

 In case of sigmoid neuron the inputs will we x1,x2,x3, but instead of being just 0 or 1, these inputs can also take any values between 0 and 1.
 So for instance, 0.138 is a valid input for a sigmoid neuron.
 Similar to perceptron, the sigmoid neuron has weights for each input, w1,w2,w3... and an overall bias b.

-Another major difference is that instead of output just being 1 or 0 it, its σ(w⋅x+b) where σ is called the sigmoid function which is defined by:
+Unlike perceptrons, which output either 0 or 1, sigmoid neurons output a value between 0 and 1, calculated using the sigmoid function:
 ![[sigmoid_function.png]](sigmoid_function.png)

 The output of the sigmoid function with weights would look like this :